2018 to Date

 - Awarded Arts Council Theatre Bursary and Fingal County Council Artist Bursary to develop new solo performance projects including Falling Through the Universe, based on James Joyce’s “The Dead”.

-In an earlier phase I was Co-ordinator of The Arts Council’s Review of Theatre in Ireland 1995-96; Theatre Programmer at Dublin’s City Arts Centre (1990-95) and a co-founder and performer with Co-Motion Theatre Company, Dublin (1985-90).
-In the late ’80s – early ’90s, I was also active in a voluntary role with Parade of Innocence, a series of large scale public theatre and protest events in Dublin and globally on human rights and miscarriage of justice cases.
+Before all that, I was Co-ordinator of The Arts Council’s Review of Theatre in Ireland (1995-96); Theatre Programmer at Dublin’s City Arts Centre (1990-95) and a co-founder and performer with Co-Motion Theatre Company, Dublin (1985-90).